sensedeep/sensedeep/README.md

 ### Cloud Credentials

 You can add one or more AWS cloud credentials to authorize access to your Cloud Watch Log Groups.
-Your credentials are stored locally, encrypted in your browser cache and accessible only to the SenseLogs application in your browser.
+Your credentials are stored locally, in your browser cache and accessible only to the SenseLogs application in your browser.
 The credentials are only provided to the AWS SDK running in your browser and are not transmitted or shared with any other party.

 ![SenseLogs Add View Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/cloud-add.png)